cignextraining/Spring-Integration/index.md

 <br>
 <p>
-**Enterprise Application Integration (EAI)** is the middleware that allows applications across an Enterprise to communicate and work together.
+<strong>Enterprise Application Integration (EAI)</strong> is the middleware that allows applications across an Enterprise to communicate and work together.
 </p>
 <br>
 <blockquote>